basvdberg/IncrementalJoin/inc_join/README.md

 # Future research

-- The reason that we have to be carefull with the size of the join window is that spark will select all needed columns of A and B for this join window.
+- The reason that we have to be careful with the size of the join window is that spark will select all needed columns of A and B for this join window.
 This has a huge performance impact.
 However if we would take a two step approach where we first retrieve the RecordDate for a given foreign key and use that in our join, this would make the second step faster and makes the look back interval of the join window obsolete.
 We would still have to wait in this case.
 - When doing an inner join or left join, spark should be able to leverage the indexing of the foreign key (e.g. Z-Order or liquid cluster) in order to make an efficient query plan that does only retrieve relevant records.
 Our experience shows that this is currently not implemented that way.
 The query plan is quite simple: read A and B completely and then do the join.